 Now you’re ready to look for a house.
-Armed with information such as downpayment you can afford and mortgage a lender will provide as well as prequalification makes it easy.
+Armed with information such as the downpayment you can afford and the mortgage a lender will provide, as well as prequalification, makes it easy.
 You have a clear picture of the type of house you could buy.

-Understandably, there would be plenty that catch the eye.
+Understandably, there would be plenty that catches the eye.
 Therefore, shortlist three to five houses that you truly like.